studio-1b/CarPoolMashupPython/README.md

 For about USD$24/mo, you can run the container above in Amazon AWS, and get a public IP address.
 The public IP address is temporary, though.
 And will be release and re-assigned when you shutdown (or restart) the container

-[Aws/README.md](Aws/README.md)
+Click the link below to read directions for running Carpool in a container, on Amazon AWS ECS Fargate [Aws/README.md](Aws/README.md)